AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: Opportunities and Challenges of AI-Based Mobility Management for HSR Communications

 \subsection{Dynamic Interference Management}

 Due to the high mobility in HSR communications, the randomness of inter-cell interference constitutes a crucial challenge.
 Specifically, mmWave beams from neighboring cells directed at local terminals can cause severe inter-cell interference, while frequent cell handovers and beam switching exacerbate the randomness of this interference.
-Therefore, agile interference management is crucial to ensure reliable service in HSR communications.
+Thus, agile interference management is essential for reliable service.
 As a potential solution, graph neural networks (GNNs) can intrinsically match the topology of wireless networks and can be used to effectively handle dynamic interference management.